 Ideal for: Medium to long-haired cats

-A pin cat brush is similar to a slicker brush, but has more widely-spaced teeth and is a less aggressive grooming tool.
-The pins are tipped with plastic balls that massage your cat’s skin and distribute oils through their coat.
+A pin cat brush is similar to a slicker brush but has more widely-spaced teeth and is a less aggressive grooming tool.
+The pins are tipped with plastic balls that massage your cat’s skin and distribute natural oils through their coat.

-1. Overall Best Cat Brush: Safari Cat Self-Cleaning Slicker Brush
+#1 Overall Best: Safari Cat Self-Cleaning Slicker Brush

 How did this brush earn the number one place on this list?